Prarabdha karma

-Prarabdha Karma are the part of sanchita karma, a collection of past karmas, which are ready to be experienced through the present body (incarnation).
+Prarabdha karma are the part of sanchita karma, a collection of past karmas, which are ready to be experienced through the present body (incarnation).

-According to Sri Swami Sivananda: "Prarabdha is that portion of the past karma which is responsible for the present body.
+According to Swami Sivananda: "Prarabdha is that portion of the past karma which is responsible for the present body.
 That portion of the sanchita karma which influences human life in the present incarnation is called prarabdha.
 It is ripe for reaping.
-It cannot be avoided or changed.
-It is only exhausted by being experienced.
+It can be avoided or changed by performing the right Karma to nullify the effects of Prarabdh Karmas.
+In normal way it is only exhausted by being experienced.
 You pay your past debts.
 Prarabdha karma is that which has begun and is actually bearing fruit.
 It is selected out of the mass of the sanchita karma."

-Each lifetime, a certain portion of the sanchita karma, most suited for the spiritual evolution at the time, is chosen to be worked out, during the course of the lifetime.
-Subsequently this Prarabdha Karma creates circumstances which we are destined to experience in our present lifetime, they also place certain limitations via our physical family, body or life circumstances we are born into, as charted in our birth chart or horoscope, collectively known as fate or destiny (determinism).
+Each lifetime, a certain portion of the sanchita karma, most suited for spiritual evolution at the time, is chosen to be worked out during the course of the lifetime.
+Subsequently, this Prarabdha Karma creates circumstances that we are destined to experience in our present lifetime.
+They also place certain limitations via our physical family, body, or life circumstances into which we are born, as charted in our birth chart or horoscope, collectively known as fate or destiny (determinism).

 Kinds of Prarabdha Karma

 There are three kinds of Prarabdha karma: Ichha (personally desired), Anichha (without desire) and Parechha (due to others' desire).
-For a self realized person, a Jivan mukta, there is no Ichha-Prarabdha but the two others, Anichha and Parechha, remain, which even a jivan mukta has to undergo.
+For a self realized person, a Jivan mukta, there is no Ichha-Prarabdha, but the other two, Anichha and Parechha, remain, which even a jivan mukta has to undergo.

-In Vedas

-In Vedantic literature, there is an analogy.
-The bowman has already sent an arrow and it has left his hands.
-He cannot recall it.
-He is about to shoot another arrow.
-The bundle of arrows in the quiver on his back is the sanchita; the arrow he has shot is prarabdha; and the arrow which he is about to shoot from his bow is agami.
-Of these, he has perfect control over the sanchita and the agami/Kriyamana, but he must surely work out his prarabdha.
-The past which has begun to take effect he has to experience.

-There is another analogy also.
-The granary represents the sanchita karma; that portion taken from the granary and put in the shop for future daily sale corresponds to agami; that which is sold daily represents prarabdha.